Rosalie Garcia

-Rosalie Garcia (born c.
-1953), also known as Shorty, is a former American drug dealer.
+Rosalie Garcia (born November 11, 1951), also known as Shorty, is a former American drug dealer.
 She headed the Hoe Avenue Crew, the deadly heroin ring that was active in the Bronx in New York City during the 1990s.

 Garcia was convicted in the 2005 trial, Garcia v.
 United States, alongside her son, Manuel Roman, and hitman Ricardo Silva.
 They were sentenced to life in prison on counts of murder, racketeering, and drug trafficking.
-A collateral review filing states that she is incarcerated in a federal correctional facility where she has received "life plus 25 years and remains in federal custody.
+A collateral review filing states that she was incarcerated in a federal correctional facility where she was serving life plus 25 years.
 Her story has been cited in discussions about women in organized crime and in the long-term social impact of the 1990s heroin epidemic in the Bronx.
+On April 3, 2025, Garcia was granted compassionate release.
+She was released on April 9, 2025.

 Criminal career

 Hoe Avenue Crew

 The Hoe Avenue Crew was a heroin ring run out of the Bronx in New York City, led by Rosalie Garcia and her son, Manuel Roman.
 Operations were run out of the apartment building she owned at 914 Hoe Avenue.
 At its peak from 1991 to 2002, Rosalie Garcia and the Hoe Avenue Crew were bringing in $700,000 per week in heroin sales from her drug "pitchers" selling 10$ heroin bags.
 Garica used her earnings to buy into legal businesses, such as a pool hall and dry cleaners.

 According to federal court records, the crew-controlled heroin distribution territory around Hoe Avenue and nearby streets in South Bronx, with 914 Hoe Avenue used as a base for storing narcotics, collecting money, and coordinating workers.
 Witnesses testified that Garcia managed the financial side of the operation while her son, Roman, oversaw street-level sellers and enforced discipline.